Expansivity and shadowing for composition operators on Paley-Wiener spaces: Introduction

-Operators of this type have been studied on a variety of spaces, such as Bergman, Dirichlet series, Hardy, Fock and Newton spaces see \cite{Carswell, Cowen, Eva-Montes, Gunatillake, Guo,Gordon}, and with special interest on the Hardy space of the open unit disk.
-As is known in the literature, there are a variety of basic questions in the study of composition operators; boundedness \cite{Cowen, Elliot}, compactness \cite{Shapiro-Smith}, norms \cite{Bourdon, Carswell, Cowen}, spectra \cite{Cowen, Eva-Montes}, spectral radius \cite{Cowen, Elliot}, normality \cite{Cowen, Eva-Montes}, complex symmetry \cite{ Hai, Han, Narayan, Noor, Yao}, cyclicity \cite{Bourdon-Shapiro, Eva, Hai, Noor, Shapiro}, hypercyclicity \cite{Bourdon-Shapiro, Eva, Shapiro}, supercyclicity \cite{Chacon, Eva} and more recently notions such as expansivity (and its variants), Li-Yorke chaoticity and the positive shadowing property \cite{Alvarez,Bernardes-Darji}.
-In many cases, it is difficult to solve these problems completely and some problems are still open, see \cite{Barbara} for instance.
+Operators of this type have been studied on a variety of function spaces, such as Dirichlet, Fock, $L^2$ and Newton spaces \cite{Bernardes-Darji,Cowen, Eva-Montes, Eva, Guo,Gordon}.
+The main direction of research in this framework relies on the comparison between the properties of $C_{\phi}$ with those of $\phi,$ and as is known in the literature, there are several issues in this regard.
+For instance, boundedness, compactness, norms, spectra, spectral radius, normality, complex symmetry, cyclicity, hypercyclicity, supercyclicity and more recently notions such as expansivity (and its variants), Li-Yorke chaos and the positive shadowing property.
+In many cases, it is difficult to solve these problems completely, and some remain open.